 How Can I Prevent Getting COVID-19?

 We’re not sure yet if having the virus once prevents you from getting it again: Experts say that past experience with coronaviruses suggests you’d develop an immunity to it, but that’s preliminary thinking that requires more research.
+And, there are several documented cases of people who tested positive, experienced symptoms, rebounded, tested negative (sometimes more than once), and then grew ill again, testing positive for a second time.
+(To date this is rare, but it has occurred.)
 Right now, especially with a lack of real treatment, protecting yourself and your loved ones is critical.

 First off, practice social distancing!
 Quarantining Wuhan, China, has finally brought the number of cases down, so this strategy—staying home and in physical contact with as few people as possible—does help flatten the curve.